Roma Traditions ~ 1 Day Cooking

 Testaccio Market

 Rome’s fresh-produce markets are treasured reminders of a more traditional way of life.
-There’s generally a dazzling array of fresh fruit and vegetables, often meat and fish stalls, the usual delicatessen fare and sometimes stalls selling clothing, shoes or bric-a-brac.
+There’s generally a dazzling array of fresh fruit and vegetables, meat and fish stalls, artisan cheese, ham and salumi fare, and wine.

 - Early morning pick up from your hotel.
-Your morning starts off with a one hour tour of Rome’s historic and colorful marketplace, Testaccio.
+Your morning starts off with a one-hour tour of Rome’s historic and colorful Testaccio marketplace.

-- Return to the restaurant for a hands-on cooking class.
+- Return to the restaurant for your cooking class making two first dishes, and two second dishes.

 Program Prices